JRoon-e/AI.KML/README.md

 Lightweight automated KML toolkit for:

 1. Learning and developing with expert KML resources
-2. Atomically creating and cleaning `.kml` outputs
+2. Auto creating and cleaning `.kml` outputs
 3. Applying creative daily overlays that evolve with feedback

 ## Quick start